craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ingame/Combat Mechanics and Positioning.md

 When a creature is *Prone*, they are lying on the floor.
 Standing from *Prone* costs 15' of **Movement**.

 While *Prone*, a creature has **Disadvantage** on **Attack Rolls** if they are not making that **Attack** with a *Firearm*.
 Additionally, they grant **Disadvantage** to ranged attacks against them, but **Advantage** to **Attacks** within 5'.

-## Ammunition
-Most Ranged Weapons consume Ammunition.
-If that Ammunition is not *Fragile*, it can be recollected in entirety by spending time and making an **Investigation** Skill Check.
-If the result is 15 or more, all used Ammunition is recovered.
-If the result is less than 15, three-quarters is recovered at 10 or above, and half is recovered at 5 or above.

-## Consuming Potions
-Consuming a potion for yourself costs a **Bonus Action**.
-Forcing someone else to drink a potion is a **Standard Action**.

 ## Flanking
 When two creatures surround an opponent, if they are not adjacent, the allies are *Flanking* their opponent, who is considered *Flanked*.